 Pursuing your undergraduate degree is one of the most important decisions you will make; it is an investment in yourself and in your future.
 USC is committed to helping you explore all available financing options so you may make informed decisions.

 Understanding that most students rely on multiple funding sources, the USC School of Dramatic Arts strongly encourages you to discuss your financial options with your family or those who may provide support while attending school to select the financial resource(s) that best fit your needs.
 Financing options typically include USC grants or scholarships, Dramatic Arts awards, external scholarships, grants or sponsorships, family resources, and educational loans.

-Thanks to the generosity of friends and alumni, the School of Dramatic Arts is able to provide a number awards to some of our exceptional undergraduate students.
+Thanks to the generosity of friends and alumni, the USC School of Dramatic Arts is able to provide a number awards to some of our exceptional undergraduate students.

-These awards are reserved for students who have completed a minimum of one year as a dramatic arts major at USC, and are granted based on a combination of merit and talent as determined by the Dean and a faculty selection committee in the School of Dramatic Arts.
+These awards are reserved for students who have completed a minimum of one year as a dramatic arts major at USC, and are granted based on a combination of merit and talent as determined by the Dean and a faculty selection committee in the USC School of Dramatic Arts.